Empathy vs Sympathy

 “Empathy is a choice, and it’s a vulnerable one.”– Dr. Brené Brown

-Curious about playing the Empathy Toy® Online?Come Play With Us!
+Curious about playing the Empathy Toy®?Come Play With Us!

 The challenge, as Brené Brown points out, is that empathy requires us to recall or reflect on feelings that are uncomfortable.
 We’re recognizing feelings like frustration, nervousness, or confusion, and trying to take that perspective with another person.
 Choosing empathy vs sympathy or complete disengagement is often more challenging in the short term, but the long-term reward is much greater.